This is our review of the best harness for Staffordshire Bull Terriers in 2022.

 These award-winning Friendly dog collars(TM) assist with socialising and prevent possible dog accidents in public areas.
 This fantastic quality, non-pull harness fits chest circumference 61-92cm (23-36inch), ideal for Staffies.

-Staffies have an undeserved bad rep and this is a fantastic option to let others know the temperament of your pooch; there are several colour-coded options to choose from
+Staffies have an undeserved bad rep and are usually a good dog and this is a fantastic option to let others know the temperament of your pooch; there are several colour-coded options to choose from

 - Red ‘CAUTION’ (Do Not Approach)